 Cases of anaphylaxis or anaphylactoid reactions, angioedema, rash, erythema, and urticaria have been reported during post-authorization use of molnupiravir.
 Due to the voluntary nature of post-authorization reporting, neither a frequency nor a definitive causal relationship can be established.
 If signs and symptoms of a clinically significant hypersensitivity reaction or anaphylaxis develop, immediately discontinue molnupiravir and initiate appropriate treatment.

 Molnupiravir is not recommended for use during pregnancy.
 There are no human data available regarding use of molnupiravir in pregnant patients to evaluate the risk for major birth defects, miscarriages, or adverse maternal or fetal outcomes.
 However, animal data suggest maternal use of molnupiravir may cause fetal harm.
 In an animal reproduction study, oral administration of molnupiravir to pregnant rats during organogenesis resulted in embryofetal lethality and teratogenicity at 8-times the human N4-hydroxycytidine (NHC) exposure at the recommended human dose (RHD).
 Additionally, reduced fetal growth was observed at equal to or greater than 3-times the human NHC exposure at the RHD.
 Oral administration to pregnant rabbits during organogenesis resulted in reduced fetal body weights at 18-times the human NHC exposure at the RHD.
 When evaluating treatment options for pregnant patients with COVID-19, health care providers should consider that untreated COVID-19 in pregnancy is associated with adverse maternal and fetal outcomes, including preeclampsia, eclampsia, preterm birth, premature rupture of membranes, venous thromboembolic disease, and fetal death.
 If considering use of molnupiravir in a pregnant patient, the prescribing health care provider MUST communicate to the pregnant patient the known and potential benefits and risks of using molnupiravir during pregnancy.
 If the decision is made to use molnupiravir during pregnancy, the prescribing health care provider MUST document that the known and potential benefits and risks were communicated to the pregnant patient.
 Molnupiravir may ONLY be prescribed to a pregnant patient after the prescribing health care provider has determined that the benefits would outweigh the risks for that individual patient.
 There is a pregnancy surveillance program that monitors pregnancy outcomes in patients exposed to molnupiravir during pregnancy.
 The prescribing health care provider MUST document that the pregnant patient was made aware of Merck Sharp and Dohme's pregnancy surveillance program at 1-877-888-4231 or pregnancyreporting.msd.com.
 If the pregnant patient agrees to participate in the pregnancy surveillance program and allows the health care provider to disclose patient specific information, the prescribing health care provider MUST provide the patient's name and contact information to Merck Sharp and Dohme; however, the patient may also report the exposure.
+The National Institutes of Health (NIH) COVID-19 guidelines recommend against the use of molnupiravir for the treatment of COVID-19 in pregnant patients unless there are no other options and therapy is clearly indicated.
+When other therapies are not available, pregnant patients with COVID-19 who are at high risk of progressing to severe disease may reasonably choose molnupiravir after being fully informed of the risks, particularly if they are beyond the time of embryogenesis (i.e., more than 10 weeks gestation).

 There are no data available regarding the presence of molnupiravir or its metabolites in human milk, the effects on the breast-fed infant, or the effects on milk production.
 Due to the potential for adverse reactions in the infant, breast-feeding is not recommended during treatment with molnupiravir or for 4 days after the last dose.
 Lactating mothers may consider interrupting breast-feeding or pumping and discarding breast milk during this time period.